THE SONICS FAMILY ARE HERE TO HAVE FUN AND PLAY FOOTBALL!

 If you are a young boy or girl and you are upset, hurt or scared with the way somebody behaves with you, please let someone you trust know now.

-Demelza Knight is the club welfare officer and is always available to contact if you are worried or have any concerns or questions.
-You can email her at email@example.com or call her on 07764 229332.
+Brian Henniker is the club welfare officer and is always available to contact if you are worried or have any concerns or questions.
+You can email him at email@example.com or call him on 07971 524 609.

 If you would rather, there are lots of websites out there to help you out and offer advice.
 Try going to one of the following – just click on the link to find out what they do and how to get in touch: